GiovanniCS/StardustData/README.md

 ```

-In order to reproduce statistical evaluation figures you can use the following R code:
+In order to reproduce statistical evaluation figures you can use the following bash and R code:
 ```bash
 # cd into the dataset directory you are interested on
 cd Results/MouseKidney